corsairmarks/machine_shipset_gigastructures_ringworld_additional_compatibility/mod/README.md

     * Integrate underlying changes from Gigastructural Engineering
 * 2.1.0 Add compatibility trigger for other mods to check whether this one is active
 * 2.2.0 Mark as compatible with Stellaris version 3.7 "Canis Minor"
-    * Remove incorrect particle effects from the machine ringworld tech sections
+    * Remove incorrect particle effects from the Machine ringworld tech sections
+    * Support the Imperial, Aquatic, and Toxoid graphical cultures for overridden ring world megastructure objects (Gigastructural Engineering 3.27 added entities for these, but did not update the relevant triggers)

 ## Source Code